Supply Chain Planning Processes to Optimize Ecommerce Logistics

 Meets customer demand and expectations

-Proper supply chain management ensures you can anticipate and forecast demand for products and always have enough on hand.
+Proper supply chain planning ensures you can anticipate and forecast demand for products and always have enough on hand.
 If you don’t have enough safety stock, you run the risk of stockouts and backorders, causing your customers to wait longer for their orders.

 With too much inventory, you’ll have to pay high warehousing fees, which eats up your capital and can risk products becoming obsolete before they are sold.